A Ministry of Caring

 Fees are never charged for the funeral of the baby or anyone under 16.

-Memorial stones in graveyards, including those for plaques for Ashes burials, need to be approved by Rev Peter Thomas (application forms are available on request)
+Memorial stones in graveyards, including those for plaques for Ashes burials, need to be approved by Rev Bruce Faulkner, Area Dean (application forms are available on request)

 We have a group of trained and authorised church pastoral visitors.
 Visiting you at home, care home or Hospital and Spiritual support are offered to anyone in need in our villages.